devops-myway/certified-kubernetes-administrator-Practice/Domain 2 - Cluster-Arch-Installtion-Configuration/Use Kubeadm to install a basic cluster.md

 |TCP	|Inbound	|10259	|kube-scheduler	|Self
 |TCP	|Inbound	|10257	|kube-controller-manager	|Self

-#### Worker node(s)
+#### Worker node(s) - Security Group

 |Protocol|	Direction|	Port Range|	Purpose|	Used By
 |---------|----------|------------|-------|---------|
 |TCP	|Inbound	|10250	|Kubelet API	|Self, Control plane
 |TCP	|Inbound	|30000-32767	|NodePort Services|	All

+###### Note:
-Note: For installing Weave Net (Add-on), you should make sure the following ports are not blocked by your firewall: TCP 6783 and UDP 6783/6784.
+For installing Weave Net (Add-on), you should make sure the following ports are not blocked by your firewall:
+Open Both Master and Workers security Groups to TCP 6783 and ignore the UDP 6783/6784.

 - Swap disabled.
-You MUST disable swap in order for the kubelet to work properly
+You MUST disable swap in order for the kubelet to work properly and this is done as below

 ##### step0.1: Installing a container runtime
 -------------------------------------------------
-download the Containerd runtime with the command
+download the Containerd runtime with the command and use a simple shell script to execute this task with permissions
 ``````sh
 sudo swapoff -a
 sudo apt update